The 3M Open should be proud to host a tournament without anyone from the LIV Tour

 Golf tournaments are like March Madness.
 The bracket is the star, and when you pack the bracket with dozens of contenders, something interesting is bound to happen, even if a prominent name is absent.

-Remember, the best 3M Open so far featured two relatively unknown youngsters (Colin Morikawa and Matthew Wolff) and one prominent youngster (Bryson DeChambeau).
+Remember, the best 3M Open so far featured two relatively unknown youngsters (Collin Morikawa and Matthew Wolff) and one prominent youngster (Bryson DeChambeau).

 If Wolff and DeChambeau hadn't shown up that week, we would have enjoyed watching Morikawa, the definition of a classy champion, winning for the first time on the PGA Tour.